Professor Chris Atkin elected as Fellow of the Royal Academy of Engineering

 Atkin, C.J.
 (2001).
 New aerodynamic approaches to suction system design.
 Notes on Numerical Fluid Mechanics, 76(3), pp. 55-63. doi: 10.1007/978-3-540-45359-8_7

-Atkin, C.J. & Schrauf, G. (2000).
+Atkin, C.J. and Schrauf, G. (2000).
 Progress in linear stability methods for design applications.
 Paper presented at the European Congress on Computational Methods in Applied Sciences and Engineering (ECCOMAS 2000), 11-14 Sep 2000, Barcelona, Spain.

 Atkin, C.J.
 Performance trade-off studies for a retrofit Hybrid Laminar Flow Control system.
 Paper presented at the 2nd AIAA Flow Control Conference, 26 June - 1 July, Portland, Oregon.